kishore-sinha/RegularExpressionTutorial/README.md

 * Used to specify one or continuous sequence of match as single match.
 * Below are the Quantifiers.

-Quantifiers Name | Description
+Quantifier Name | Description
 ---------------- | -----------
 **+** | Search `Atleast` one occurrence.
 * **(Star)** | Search `Any` number of occurrence, including `ZERO` number, including Nothing (when cursor moves `end+1` index).
 **?** | Search `Atmost` one occurrence, including `ZERO` number, including Nothing (when cursor moves `end+1` index).

-Explain Quantifiers with examples
+* Explain Quantifiers with examples

 Example | Description
 ------- | -----------